Back

 Closed BIM

-However, although this approach can offer a finer integration between the various functionalities of a software, it can also lead to challenges in terms of interoperability and collaboration with project parties.
+However, although this approach can offer a finer integration between the various functionalities of a software, it can also lead to challenges in terms of interoperability and collaboration with project stakeholders.

 Open BIM

-As part of Open BIM, the focus is on using open and neutral file formats that promote interoperability among different BIM software and systems.
+As part of Open BIM, the focus is on the use of open and neutral file formats that promote interoperability between different BIM software and systems.
 The IFC format is the most common open file format in Open BIM.

 A trend towards interoperability and Open BIM

-Clearly, the trend is moving towards “Open BIM” approaches, promoting continuity and data-sharing between the various actors in projects and stages of the life cycle of buildings.
+Obviously, the trend is to move towards “Open BIM” approaches, promoting continuity and data sharing between the various actors in projects and stages of the life cycle of buildings.
 Numerous platforms and high-performance software solutions are emerging and allow the exploitation of IFC file formats (and COBie files!).

 As such, it is often the project owners who encourage this “Open BIM” approach, by taking responsibility for the centralization of data for multiple uses.
 Multiple uses requiring the use of business solutions, involving the use of their own format (STEP; RVT; etc.), which can be converted from the IFC standard.